Characterization of Non-Deterministic Chaos in Two-Dimensional Non-Smooth Vector Fields: Preliminaries

-There are five kind of points on $\Sigma$.
-They can be classified as follows: \begin{itemize} \item[(i)] At {\bf crossing points} both vector fields points to the same side of $\Sigma$, so trajectories reaching such points immediately crosses from one side to another. \item[(ii)] At {\bf sliding points} vectors fields point in opposite direction but towards $\Sigma$ so that trajectories reach sliding in finite future time. \item[(iii)] At {\bf escaping points} vectors fields point in opposite direction but now away from $\Sigma$ so that trajectories reach escaping in finite past time. \item[(iv)] At {\bf tangency points} one of the vector fields is tangent to $\Sigma$ and the other may be tangent or not.
-In this first case we refer to it as {\it regular tangency} and in the second one it is called a {\it double tangency}. \item[(v)] At {\bf pseudo equilibrium points} the vector fields are linearly dependent pointing toward or away to $\Sigma$ but in opposite directions.
-At those points trajectories run away from $\Sigma$ for future or past time. \end{itemize}
+There are four kinds of points on $\Switch$.
+They can be classified as follows: \begin{enumerate} \item At \defemph{crossing points}, both vector fields point to the same side of $\Switch$, so trajectories reaching such points immediately cross from one side to another. \item At (\defemph{unstable}) \defemph{sliding points}, the vectors fields point in opposite directions but towards $\Switch$ so that trajectories reach sliding in finite future time. \item At \defemph{escaping points} (or \defemph{stable sliding points}), the vectors fields point in opposite directions but now away from $\Switch$ so that trajectories reach escaping in finite past time. \item At \defemph{tangency points}, one of the vector fields is tangent to $\Switch$ and the other may be tangent or not.
+In this first case, we refer to it as a \defemph{regular tangency} point and, in the second case, a \defemph{double tangency} point. \end{enumerate}